-Sure, some deserve to be canned immediately, but for every Joey, there’s one show that slips under the radar; a gem, re-emerging on streaming services and DVD months later in a blaze of binge-watched glory to remind studio execs that their axe-swinging may have been a tad premature.
+Sure, some deserve to be canned immediately, but for every Joey, there’s one show that slips under the radar; a gem, re-emerging on streaming services in a blaze of binge-watched glory to remind studio execs that their axe-swinging may have been a tad premature.

 There couldn’t really have been a more fitting title for something broadcast during the graveyard shift on Channel 4.
 The late night slot led to low ratings and, subsequently, an early demise after just six episodes.
 The great irony here is that this only bolstered its cult status and why you’ll hear it namechecked by many A-list American comedy actors keen to come across as culturally savvy.
 But there’s no denying the prospect of more unintentionally hilarious horror from the big fat juicy brain of mastermind author Garth Marenghi (with a little help from Matthew Holness and Richard Ayoade) would have been too much to resist.